Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-10 Trees, Flowers, or Condolences have been shared with support of Mrs. St. Ann's family - View on Tribute Wall
+11 Trees, Flowers, or Condolences have been shared with support of Dea.
+William's family - View on Tribute Wall

-It is the desire of the Jenkins family that you keep them in your thoughts and prayers.
+The Capehart family ask that you keep them in your thoughts and prayers at this time.

-The family of Mrs. St. Ann Jenkins has entrusted her final care to C. C. Carter Funeral Home, Inc.
+The family of Dea.
+William Capehart has entrusted his final care to the staff of C. C. Carter Funeral Home, Inc.